El Señor de los Cielos

-El Señor de los Cielos (in English: Lord of the Skies) is an American telenovela created by Luis Zelkowicz, based on an original idea by Mariano Calasso, and Andrés López and it started airing on American broadcast channel Telemundo.
-Produced by Argos Comunicación and Telemundo Studios, and Caracol Internacional in the first season, and distributed by Telemundo Internacional.
-The series is based on the life and work of Amado Carrillo Fuentes, the former leader of the Juarez Cartel.
+El Señor de los Cielos (in English: Lord of the Skies) is an American crime drama television series created by Luis Zelkowicz, based on an original idea by Mariano Calasso, and Andrés López.
+It premiered on Telemundo on 15 April 2013.
+The series is based on the life and work of Amado Carrillo Fuentes, the former leader of the Juárez Cartel.
 It stars Rafael Amaya as the titular character, Aurelio Casillas.

-The series has won several awards including; International Emmy Award for Non-English Language Us Primetime Program.
+The series has won several awards including; International Emmy Award for Non-English Language U.S. Primetime Program.
 Premios Tu Mundo for Novela or serie of the Year for three consecutive years.

-On 15 February 2022, Telemundo announced that the series had been renewed for an eighth season that premiered on 17 January 2023.
+In May 2023, Telemundo renewed the series for a ninth and final season that premiered on 13 February 2024.
+In May 2024, Telemundo announced a spin-off sequel titled Dinastía Casillas, following Amaya's departure in the ninth season.